sinclairzx81/hammer/readme.md

 ## Overview

-Hammer is a build and bundling tool for HTML applications.
-It works by parsing HTML files for asset references and will process each discovered asset into a target `dist` directory along with the HTML file.
-Hammer uses `esbuild` for performance and reduced dependency overhead.
-Additionally, Hammer provides watch, save and reload workflows for the browser as well as node applications.
+Hammer is a build tool for browser and node applications.
+It provides a unified CLI for building both browser and node application types and provides appropriate `watch` and `reload` workflows for each.
+Hammer also offers support for linking shared local libraries taken by browser and node projects using standard TypeScript `tsconfig.json` configuration.

-Hammer was created to be an ultra lightweight alternative to Parcel.
-It is intended to be TypeScript centric and was written with mono repository support in mind leveraging TypeScript path aliasing.
-Hammer preferences automatic bundling over configuration where possible.
-It takes `esbuild` as it's only dependency to keep development dependencies to an absolute minimum.
+Hammer was written to consolidate several disparate tools related to monitoring Node processes (nodemon), building from HTML (parcel) and mono repository support (lerna, nx).
+It's only dependency is `esbuild` and is equal part concerned with build performance as it is dramatically reducing the number of development dependencies required for modern web application development.

 License MIT